Substance Use

 One of the most significant examples of widespread codeine misuse is “DJ Screw,” a hip-hop DJ associated with an illicit cocktail that combined cough medicine with alcohol.
 The cocktail, sometimes called “Texas Tea” or “Sizzurp,” enhanced the slowed-down, brass-heavy remixes the DJ was famous for.

 Pop culture icons continue to perpetrate codeine abuse in young adults.
-To this day, rappers like Lil Wayne still promote the beverage in their music.
+To this day, rappers like Lil Wayne still promote the cocktail in their music.
 Unfortunately, most are unaware of the effects of codeine and alcohol use.

 Mixing codeine with alcohol is extremely dangerous and not something to take lightly.
 The DJ himself died from an overdose caused by codeine and alcohol in 2000, but people continue mixing alcohol with codeine, usually unaware of its potential dangers.